techidaily/site-windows11/source/_posts/balancing-audio-dynamics-for-bluetooth-devices.md

  The solution, in this case, is to disable Absolute Volume on your Windows PC.
 You can do that by following these steps:

  Disabling Absolute Volume can be risky as it requires editing the registry.
-So, make sure to[create a restore point](https://www.makeuseof.com/windows-11-create-restore-point/) and[back up the registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) before trying the below steps.
+So, make sure to [create a restore point](https://www.makeuseof.com/windows-11-create-restore-point/) and [back up the registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) before trying the below steps.

 1. Launch the Run dialog box, type**regedit** , and click OK.
 2. Navigate to the following location: